 The monthly premium is the amount you pay every month (or year) for the length of the policy, whether you use it or not.

 The service fee kicks in every time you submit a claim and call a technician to repair an item.

-A home warranty will cost between $45 and $65 a month depending on what company you chose.
+A home warranty will cost between $45 and $65 a month, depending on what company you choose.

 The average annual cost is anywhere from $480 to $780 a year.

 The average service fee is between $60 and $85 per month.